Speiger/Primitive-Collections/README.md

 	- add/get/removeElements (From FastUtil): Allows to add/get/remove an Array into/from a list.
 Just with less overhead
 	- extractElements: Allows to remove a Range of elements from the List and get what was removed.
 	- Unstable Sort(From FastUtil): Uses a faster but not stable sort (Quick-Sort as example) to sort the list.
+	- addIfAbsent/Present: adds a element only if absent/present in the list
+	- swapRemove: deletes a desired element and inserts the last element in its place instead of leftshifting elements.
 - SortedSet:
 	- addAndMoveToFirst/Last (From FastUtil but moved to Interface): Allows to add a element to the first/last position of a sorted set.
 	- moveToFirst/Last: Moves the desired element at the first/last position of the SortedSet.